 In recent years, the Dutch government has pumped hundreds of millions of euros into job training, networking events, and other arrangements for the older and unemployed.
 And the effectiveness of these measures is yet unknown, says the Court of Audit, and is hardly expected to dramatically increase employment prospects anytime soon.

 The second issue with AOW, is that it’s almost an unconditional income — the state pension is dependant on your living situation.
-If you are going to live with another person, whether it is a partner, a family member who provides care, or a lodger, you are financially punished.
+If you are going to live with another person, whether it is a partner, a family member who provides care, or a lodger, you are financially punished, whereas if you choose assisted living you may receive more.
 And if you have little or no saved pension, pension benefits as supplements are means-tested, so to earn some extra money is nearly impossible.
 The healthy and elderly will not move in with their children, for example, to babysit the grandchildren, because their income will only be reduced.
 Strange, indeed, because it would save the government a great amount spent on medical expenses and childcare allowances.

 Mrs. van Gaal: